dhari232/dhari232.github.io/README.md

 # project1

-Development and design of web page with access to database for training purposes
+Development and design of web page with access to database for training purpose